PongsapakKan/spring-java-test/README.md

+# User Service
+This's a service that can create and read user data.

 ## Installation Guide
 * Ensure you have install ``` java jdk 1.8 ``` and ``` maven 3.x.x ```
 * Build project by command ``` mvn clean package ```